Other Retirement Assets

-Thrift Savings Plans – Thrift Savings Plans may not be divided by a QDRO upon divorce.
-However, a TSP may be divided upon divorce via aqualifying retirement benefits court order or a Court Order Acceptable for Processing (COAP).
+Thrift Savings Plans - Thrift Savings Plans may not be divided by a QDRO upon divorce.
+However, a TSP may be divided upon divorce via a qualifying retirement benefits court order or a Court Order Acceptable for Processing (COAP).
 See 5 C.F.R. § 1653 and 5 U.S.C.A. §§ 8435(c) and 8467.
-In order for a court order purporting to divide a TSP in divorce to be valid and effective, the order must meet the following requirements:
+For a court order purporting to divide a TSP in divorce to be valid and effective, the order must meet the following requirements:

-- It must be issued by a court in any of the 50 United States, the District of Columbia, the Commonwealth of Puerto Rico, Guam, the Northern Mariana Islands, or the Virgin Islands, or by any Indian court as defined by 25 U.S.C. § 1301(3).
+- A court must issue it in any of the 50 United States, the District of Columbia, the Commonwealth of Puerto Rico, Guam, the Northern Mariana Islands, or the Virgin Islands, or by any Indian court as defined by 25 U.S.C. § 1301(3).

 5 C.F.R. § 1653.2.

-Federal Employees Retirement System and the Civil Service Retirement System Plans – Similar to TSPs, CSRS and FERS plans also may not be divided via a QDRO.
+Federal Employees Retirement System and the Civil Service Retirement System Plans - Similar to TSPs, CSRS and FERS plans may not be divided via a QDRO.
 But, these plans may be divided via Court Orders Acceptable for Processing (COAP).
 The provisions of federal law that govern the division of CSRS and FERS benefits may be found in 5 U.S.C.A. §§ 8341, 8342, 8345, 8346, 8401, 8424, 8445, 8467, and 8470 and 5 C.F.R. § 838.
-These sections of the above cited statutes contain requirements, directions and extensive model language that attorneys or self-represented parties should consult and use in preparing court orders dividing CSRS and FERS benefit plans.
-More information regarding the division of these federal plans may be found by consulting the Office of Personnel Managements pamphlet entitled “Court-ordered Benefits for Former Spouses,” or by consulting with a Georgia divorce attorney with extensive knowledge concerning the division of federal retirement plans.
+These sections of the above-cited statutes contain requirements, directions, and extensive model language that attorneys or self-represented parties should consult and use to prepare court orders to divide CSRS and FERS benefit plans.
+More information regarding the division of these federal plans may be found by consulting the Office of Personnel Managements pamphlet entitled "Court-ordered Benefits for Former Spouses," or consulting with a Georgia divorce attorney with extensive knowledge concerning the division of federal retirement plans.

 Teacher Retirement Plan

-Teacher retirement plans administered by the Teacher Retirement System (TRS) of Georgia are not impacted by a divorce decree.
-More specifically, TRS accounts are not subject to QDROs and funds held in TRS accounts are not subject to levy, garnishment, or attachment, and a TRS member cannot assign his or her benefits O.C.G.A. § 47-3-28.
+A divorce decree does not impact teacher retirement plans administered by the Teacher Retirement System (TRS) of Georgia.
+More specifically, TRS accounts are not subject to QDROs, and funds held in TRS accounts are not subject to levy, garnishment, or attachment, and a TRS member cannot assign his or her benefits O.C.G.A. § 47-3-28.
 Although a TRS account may not be divided subject to a divorce decree, the holder of a TRS account may privately agree to the division of his or her account.
 However, any payment made pursuant to a private agreement must be handled by the holder of the account directly after payment is made to him or her by TRS, as TRS will only make payments to the holder of the account.
 See O.C.G.A. § 47-3-128.

 Other Potentially Non-divisible Plans

-As set out above, there are several retirement plans that are not subject to division via a QDRO, but are nonetheless subject to equitable division upon divorce.
-In addition to these plans, there are some retirement plans that are simply not subject to division upon divorce regardless of the method of division.
+As set out above, several retirement plans are not subject to division via a QDRO but are nonetheless subject to equitable division upon divorce.
+In addition to these plans, some retirement plans are not subject to division upon divorce regardless of division method.
 Generally, the retirement plans that are not subject to division upon divorce are non-qualified retirement plans that contain the following terms in their names: